Jokero

 "Jokero" is a song by Romanian group Akcent for their fifth studio album French Kiss with Kylie (2006).
 Marius Nedelcu wrote the song, while Adi Colceru and Adrian Sînă produced it.
 The song was officially released on 17 December 2005, when it premiered on a Romanian radio station.
 In February 2006, "Jokero" was announced as one of the competing songs in Selecția Națională 2006, an event used to determine Romania's entry for the Eurovision Song Contest 2006.
 Akcent asked Romanian singer Nico to perform the track with them for the competition.
 The song came second overall, losing to Mihai Trăistariu's "Tornerò" (2006), though it won the public vote.

 "Jokero" was received positively by most music critics, who noted its potential to become a hit song.
-Commercially, the song became the group's first number one in Romania and it reached the top ten in the Commonwealth of Independent States (CIS) and Sweden.
+Commercially, the song became the group's first number one in Romania and it reached the top ten in the Commonwealth of Independent States and Sweden.
 Two music videos were shot for the track.
 The first, directed by Dragos Buliga which depicts the group's members wandering through a town individually holding a disco ball.
 The second was recorded to promote the song during Selecția Națională, it features the group and Nico performing in one of TVR's studios.
 At the MTV Romania Music Awards 2006, the song was nominated for Best Song and Best Dance.

 Background and release

 Akcent first performed "Jokero" in Istanbul in December 2005 at the end of a presentation about an interior design collection to "test" the public's reaction, with România liberă reporting that the song would be officially released as a single in Romania at the end of the year.
 It was sent to Romanian radio station SKRadio on 17 December 2005, where it was played for the first time during DJ Fr3cky's show.
 Akcent recorded the song at Gala Records, while Marius Nedelcu wrote it and Adi Colceru and Adrian Sînă produced it, with the former also handling the mixing.
 Furthermore, a vocalist named Georgiana provides additional vocals on it.
 The club track is sung in both English and Spanish.
 The song's radio edit version lasts for three minutes and 40 seconds, while the album one lasts for four minutes and two seconds.
 It was described by a România liberă editor as bringing "Ibiza closer to [the group's fans] soul".
-"Jokero" was released for digital download and streaming in the Benelux states on 16 May 2005 by Roton.
+"Jokero" was released for digital download and streaming in the Benelux states on 15 May 2006 by Roton.
 It was issued in other territories on 5 July 2006 by Music Company Nordic.